If a picture says more than a thousand words, an interactive 3D VR/AR environment says more than a thousand pictures

-- Once confined to high-end computing work in research and the military, advanced 3D, 360o, and simulated realities are now mainstream.
-This is thanks to high-res, head-mounted VR displays such as the Oculus Rift, but also through low-cost “cardboard” VR headsets, any of which could be combined with motion-sensing and 3D scanning technologies.
+- Once confined to high-end computing work in research and the military, advanced 3D, 360-degree, and simulated realities are now mainstream.
+This is thanks to high-res, head-mounted VR displays such as the Oculus Rift and notably Go, but also through low-cost “cardboard” VR headsets, any of which can be combined with motion-sensing and 3D scanning technologies.

 - Augmented reality (AR) technologies are also quickly evolving, adding digital layers to the world we perceive.
-This can be as easy as pointing a smartphone at a subject to seek out more information, or through the use of dedicated goggles, headsets, car screens, and even contact lenses and holograms of the future.
+This can be as easy as pointing a smartphone camera at a subject to seek out more information, or through the use of dedicated goggles, headsets, car screens, projection systems, remote cameras, and even contact lenses or holograms of the future

 - Using a simple cardboard VR headset, potential buyers of a new car can fully configure and experience their future car from all angles.